amoreiraj/SQL-Application-Design-Olist-/README.md

 **Finding:** Zero negative prices.
 All price values are valid.

 ---
-#### Phase 0.1 — Referential Integrity Checks
+#### Phase 0.1 - Referential Integrity Checks

-These queries identify orphan rows — records that reference a parent row that does not exist.
+These queries identify orphan rows, records that reference a parent row that does not exist.
 Orphan rows cause silent JOIN failures.

 ```sql
 -- Orders with no matching customer